Deputy Darren H. Goforth was fueling his car in uniform when he was shot

 “Deputy Goforth was refueling his vehicle and returning to his car from inside the convenience store when, unprovoked, a man walked up behind him and literally shot him to death,” he said.

 The 10-year veteran of the Harris County Sheriff’s Office died at the scene in “an unprovoked, execution-style killing,” Hickman said.

 “I have been in law enforcement (for) 45 years,” the sheriff said.
 “I don’t recall another incident this cold-blooded and cowardly.”

 The victim is white while the suspect is African-American.

 Authorities appeared to link Goforth’s killing to the anti-police tensions that have spread nationwide over the deaths of unarmed African-American men at the hands of white officers.

-Hickman and Harris County District Attorney Devon Anderson addressed the nationwide debate over the relationship between police officers and the public.
-The sheriff referred to it as "dangerous national rhetoric."
+At a new conference before the arrest was announced, Hickman and Harris County District Attorney Devon Anderson talked about the nationwide debate over the relationship between the police officers and the public, with the sheriff referring to what he called “dangerous national rhetoric.”